-Your gross income is over \$75,000.

-You received income from alimony, interest, dividends, sole proprietorship business or from any other source.

-You claim a foreign tax credit, or credit for investment in a Capital Investment or Tourism Fund, for direct investments, or for an investment in an agricultural business.

-- You elected to itemize deductions instead of claiming the standard deduction (Note: If you are married living with your spouse and elected to file separate returns, and your spouse itemized deductions, you must file the Long Form and itemize deductions too). - You have the obligation to file an Estimated Tax Declaration. - You are a nonresident alien who must file a return. - \ You elected to file under the status of married filing separate returns.
+- Your gross income is over \$75,000. - You received income from alimony, interest, dividends, sole proprietorship business or from any other source. - You claim a foreign tax credit, or credit for investment in a Capital Investment or Tourism Fund, for direct investments, or for an investment in an agricultural business. - You elected to itemize deductions instead of claiming the standard deduction (Note: If you are married living with your spouse and elected to file separate returns, and your spouse itemized deductions, you must file the Long Form and itemize deductions too). - You have the obligation to file an Estimated Tax Declaration. - You are a nonresident alien who must file a return. - You elected to file under the status of married filing separate returns. - You claim a credit for the investment in a Film Entity engaged in a Film Project or Infrastructure Project.